 Malta and EU Insurance Law

-Maltese insurance legislation incorporates the standards set by European Union Insurance Directives, including amongst others, the Insurance Mediation Directive and the Reinsurance Directive.
+Maltese insurance law incorporates the standards set by European Union Insurance Directives, including amongst others, the Insurance Mediation Directive and the Reinsurance Directive.

-Malta insurance business, which is governed by the Insurance Business Act and the Insurance Intermediaries Act respectively, may only be carried on in or from Malta subject to the obtainment of a licence from the competent authority regulating and supervising the insurance industry, namely the Malta Financial Services Authority (MFSA) which is also the single regulator for banking, investment services, trust services, pensions and the financial markets.
+The Insurance Business Act and the Insurance Intermediaries Act respectively are the local legal instruments governing Insurance Law in Malta.
+Insurance Businesses may only be carried in or from Malta, subject to the obtainment of a licence from the competent authority regulating and supervising the insurance industry, namely the Malta Financial Services Authority (MFSA) which is also the single regulator for banking, investment services, trust services, pensions and the financial markets.
 The MFSA is in compliance with the high standards expected by the International Association of Insurance Supervisors (IAIS).
 The MFSA has signed a Multilateral Memorandum of Understanding (MMoU) on co-operation and information exchange with the IAIS after a lengthy application process which involved a thorough screening and scrutiny of Malta's legislative and regulatory framework.
 Membership of the IAIS and accession to the MMoU has strengthened the MFSA's position in the international network of supervisory agencies in the insurance sector.

 Chetcuti Cauchi is a one-stop shop financial services solution provider presenting an array of services ranging from licensing and compliance to corporate and personal tax planning.
 Our practice provides project management solutions to Maltese and foreign clients who choose Malta as their centre, HQ or branch of their insurance activity.
 Chetcuti Cauchi offers legal advisory services relative to insurers, reinsurers, insurance agents, insurance brokers, insurance managers and tied insurance intermediaries which are or seek to be authorised or enrolled under the relevant Maltese law.
 Our legal advisory services are also provided in relation to captive insurance, the exercise of EU Passporting rights, the redomiciliation of insurance companies and the various legal structures that Malta offers in the field of insurance such as Protected Cell Companies (PCCs) and Incorporated Cell Companies (ICCs).